iCliniq Logo

 How Is Adenosquamous Carcinoma of the Lung Diagnosed?

-The past medical history is used as an adjunct during the diagnosis of adenosquamous carcinoma of the lungs.
+Past medical history is used as an adjunct during the diagnosis of adenosquamous carcinoma of the lungs.
 The tests taken for diagnosis are as follows;

 • Blood Test - It is a common test used to identify the level of white blood cells in the body.
 Also, the blood glucose level is examined.

-• Chest X-Rays - The change in the shape of the lungs is observed using X-rays.
+• Chest X-rays - The change in the shape of the lungs is observed using X-rays.
 It also detects the presence of mucus in the pleural space.

-• CT (Computed Tomography) Scan - The two-dimensional image of the lungs can be obtained in different sections using computed tomography (CT) scan.
+• CT (Computed Tomography) Scan - The two-dimensional image of the lungs can be obtained in different sections using a computed tomography (CT) scan.
 The proliferation of cancer tissue in the lungs can be observed.

 • Cytology - The sample obtained from the mucus is observed under a microscope to identify the cancer cells.